HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/bunk_bed.md

 # Trivia

-- The Bunk Bed was designed by Bear
+- The Bunk Bed was designed by Yeet120

 # History